no-name-speedcubing-network/Architecture/architecture.md

 - ##### This application must have a web interface.

   - v1 it must be responsive on phones
-  - v1 must have 2 color themes (white and black)
+  - v1 must have 2 color themes (light and )

 - ##### authentication & authorization